Git AI

 Building an IDE plugin or Code Review Tool?

 You can get access to the raw blame data as JSON using the --json flag.
-Just like git blame you can send dirty contents over stdin and it will be marked as Not Comitted Yet and offset the line numbers correctly so every line + prompt lines up correctly.
+Just like git blame you can send dirty contents over stdin and it will be marked as Not Comitted Yet and offset the line numbers correctly so every line + transcript lines up correctly.

 git-ai blame <file> --json --contents [stdin]